Windesheim and Erasmus+

 Being a comprehensive University of Applied Sciences, Windesheim offers mobility opportunities in many fields.
 Outgoing and incoming student mobility is an important factor in our internationalization strategy.
 Just take a look at our student exchange programmes.
 This also applies to the teaching and training mobility of faculty and staff members.
 We aim to offer short and long term mobility opportunities physically, blended and virtual.

 Together with our partners, Windesheim aims to offer various Blended Intensive Programmes and participates in Key Action 2 projects such as Partnerships for Collaboration, Partnerships for Innovation and Partnerships for Excellence.
+Check the Erasmus Project results Platform(opens in new tab) for more information.

 Questions or interested in collaborating with us through Erasmus+?
 Get in touch with our International Office(opens in new tab)